jo2lxq/wafl/WAFL-Testbed/docs/configuration.md

 **SSP (Semi-Synchronous Protocol)**:
 - `ssp_threshold`: Completion rate threshold (0.0〜1.0)
-- `staleness`: Maximum allowed epoch difference
+- `staleness`: Deprecated (kept for backward compatibility, not used)
+- When threshold is reached, slow nodes are force-skipped to ensure no node is more than 1 epoch behind

 **UDP + FEC**:
 - `fec_m`: FEC parameter (M data chunks per parity packet)